-Steve Sunday has worked in the field of adoption for more than 30 years as a caseworker, supervisor and administrator.
-Currently he is President and CEO of Forever Bound Adoption and adviser to the adoption advocacy support organization, United For Adoption.
+Steve has worked in the field of adoption for more than 35 years as a caseworker, supervisor and administrator.
+He is the founder and executive director of Forever Bound Adoption and is the founder of and adviser to United For Adoption, the national adoption advocacy support organization.

 Reflecting on his life’s work, Steve commented that it has been one of the choicest blessings in his life to be associated with the great work of caring for children and building families.
-Steve and his wife have seven children and eleven grandchildren.
+Steve and his wife Karen have seven children and many grandchildren.